furkan/furkan.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 Hello!
-I am a Software Engineer with experience in
+I am a Senior Software Engineer with experience in
 * Backend (REST APIs, Web Scraping)
 * Frontend (React, React Native, Expo)
 * Data (SQL, Pandas, Supabase)